awsdocs/aws-support-user-guide/doc_source/Case_Life_Cycle.md

 ## Retrieve all support case information<a name="describecases"></a>

-You can retrieve all the information associated with your AWS Support cases by calling the [DescribeCases](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeCases.html) action\.
+You can retrieve all the information associated with your AWS Support cases by calling the [DescribeCases](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeCases.html) operation\.
 You populate a `DescribeCasesRequest` data type with a list of `ClientId` values, which are returned by each case when a successful `createCase` request returns\.

-The following Java code snippet accepts `CaseId` values from the console and populates a `DescribeCasesRequest` instance for use by the `DescribeCases` action\.
+The following Java code snippet accepts `CaseId` values from the console and populates a `DescribeCasesRequest` instance for use by the `DescribeCases` operation\.
 A private `printCases` method is provided for your convenience\.

 ```
 public static void getCases(AWSSupportClient client)